CSS Alabama: Surviving stainless banners

 Four of Alabama's later-style ensigns have survived to the modern era.
 The first measures 67 × 114 in and is located in South Africa at Cape Town's Bo-Kaap Museum.
 Its Southern Cross canton is oversize and made after the British navy fashion: Instead of being square, it has a very rectangular 1:2 aspect ratio.
 It was also made without any white stripes outlining its diagonal blue bars.
-A central 5-pointed white star, located where the two blue saltieres' cross, is larger than the other twelve.
+A central 5-pointed white star, located where the two blue saltires' cross, is larger than the other twelve.
 This ensign appears to have been made by her British crew sometime between Alabama's two visits to Cape Town.
 This flown ensign was finally given in thanks to William Anderson, whose ship's chandler company helped make repairs and provide supplies to Alabama in Cape Town, shortly before the raider returned to Cherbourg, France (and her fateful battle with the sloop-of-war, USS Kearsarge).

 A second Stainless Banner ensign of South African origin was made and then presented to Alabama on one of her two port visits to Cape Town; it resides in the Tennessee State Museum, according to their website.

 The third surviving Stainless Banner is one of Alabama's original small boat ensigns.
 This official-looking 25.5 × 41 in ensign is marked in brown pigment on its hoist: "Alabama.
 290. C.S.N.
 1st Cutter."
 In 2007 it was offered and sold through Philip Weiss Auctions.
 It was being sold by the grandson of its second owner, who had originally purchased it from the granddaughter of a USS Kearsarge sailor.
 Its buyer has since resold this small boat ensign through a later auction.